 Students enrolled for summer session classes will pay the College's part-time credit hour rate as published in the College Catalog, or its revision, regardless of the number of credit hours enrolled, unless they are enrolled in a twelve-month Career Technical Education or Healthcare Education program listed in the College Catalog.
-These programs include, but may not be limited to, Cosmetology; Practical Nursing; Practical Nursing Bridge; Surgical Technology.
-Students enrolled in a twelve-month Career Technical Education or Healthcare Education or Healthcare Education program may be charged the full-time matriculation/tuition and fees rate for the summer session as published in the College Catalog or its revision.
+These programs include, but may not be limited to, Cosmetology; LPN to ADN Transition Program; Practical Nursing; Surgical Technology.
+Students enrolled in a twelve-month Career Technical Education or Healthcare Education program may be charged the full-time matriculation/tuition and fees rate for the summer session as published in the College Catalog or its revision.